In other SCOTUS news: Supreme Court ruling boosts school prayer

 In Kennedy v.
 Bremerton School District, the argument—and the Supreme Court’s verdict—ultimately boiled down to whether Kennedy’s actions could be categorized as “quiet personal prayer,” as Kennedy claimed.
 “Petitioner’s expression occurred while at work but during a time when a brief lull in his duties apparently gave him a few free moments to engage in private activities,” read Monday’s verdict, penned by the court’s conservative majority.
 “When he engaged in this expression, he acted in a purely private capacity.”

-But the dissent, written by the court’s three liberal justices, painted a contrasting picture.
+But the dissent, drafted by the court’s three liberal justices, painted a contrasting picture.
 “Kennedy’s practice evolved into postgame talks in which Kennedy would hold aloft student helmets and deliver speeches with ‘overtly religious references,’ which Kennedy described as prayers, while the players kneeled around him,” they wrote.
 Additionally, Kennedy asked opposing teams’ coaches and players to join in.
 The prayers—which took place center-field in front of crowds including other students and parents, and sometimes local politicians or television news crews—constituted a public display, they argued.
 And Kennedy’s stature as a leader, as well as the prominence of varsity football culture, could leave students feeling forced to participate—whether they wished to or not.

 Monday’s decision continues the Supreme Court’s marathon of conservative victories, coming just months after the highest court in the land was swayed to a 6-3 conservative majority of justices.
 The new bench has already decided two of the most consequential cases of this era, regarding reproductive rights in 1973’s landmark Roe v.
 Wade, and gun rights in the New York State Rifle and Pistol Association v.
 Bruen.
 All three votes have been split along ideological lines.